The Generation Phases of Flow Matching: a Denoising Perspective: Details on training generation and metrics

 \section{Details on training generation and metrics}

 All networks are trained with the same random initialization to ensure comparability.
-For CIFAR-10 we train for 400 epochs with batch size $128$, and for CelebA-64 we train for 300 epochs with batch size $128$.
+For CIFAR-10 we train for \changes{1000 epochs} with batch size $128$, and for CelebA-64 and CelebA-128, we train for 300 epochs with batch size $128$.
 We apply exponential moving average to stabilize training.
-For CelebA-64, we use a U-Net architecture \citep{ronneberger2015unet} as in \citet{Ho2020}.
+For CelebA-64 and CelebA-128, we use a U-Net architecture \citep{ronneberger2015unet} as in \citet{Ho2020}.
 For CIFAR-10, we adopt the architecture from the \texttt{torchcfm} library \citep{tong2023improving}.

-The 10 denoisers of \Cref{fig:psnr_fid_cifar10} are trained independently with 400 epochs each.
-All samples are generated by solving the ODE using the dopri5 scheme from $t=0$ to $t=1$ with $100$ timesteps; generating samples using a denoiser $D$ means that using the velocity $v(x, t) = \tfrac{D(x, t) - x}{1-t}$.
+\changes{The 10 denoisers of \Cref{fig:psnr_fid_cifar10} are trained independently with 100 epochs each.} All samples are generated by solving the ODE using the dopri5 scheme from $t=0$ to $t=1$ with $100$ timesteps; generating samples using a denoiser $D$ means that using the velocity $v(x, t) = \tfrac{D(x, t) - x}{1-t}$.

 To measure generation quality, we use the standard Fréchet Inception Distance \citep{heusel2017} with the Inception-V3 features \citep{szegedy2016rethinking}; as recommended by \citet{stein2023exposing} we also compute it with the DINOv2 embedding.